 So what is the treatment for celiac?
 A gluten-free lifestyle (notice I say lifestyle, and not diet).
 Or in other words, the treatment involves eating gluten-free for the rest of your life (or until a cure is found).

-Side note: you can’t self-diagnose celiac disease (and you shouldn’t self-diagnose anything really).
+Side note: you can’t self-diagnose celiac disease.
 Meaning if you have a symptom, like bloating, that’s associated with celiac disease, that doesn’t mean you have celiac.
 You have to be tested for celiac disease (an intestinal biopsy is the gold standard) to know if you have it.

 Now that we know what celiac disease is, let’s talk about bloating.
 Bloating is when your belly feels swollen and tight.
 Bloating can be a normal response to digestion or it can be a sign that something is wrong.
 As Beyond Celiac puts it,

 Bloating can cause abnormal swelling of the abdomen.
 This results in the feeling of a full or tight abdomen and is often accompanied by discomfort and pain.

 So how are celiac and bloating related?
 Bloating is one of the most common 300+ known symptoms of celiac disease.
 In fact, gluten can cause extreme bloating and gas in those with celiac disease

-To clarify, just because it is a known symptom, doesn’t mean that if you have bloating that it’s a sign you have celiac disease.
-Bloating can be natural and nothing to be concern about but it also can be a sign of underlying issues.
+Bloating can be natural body response to digestion.
+However, it also can be a sign of underlying issues.
 If you’re concerned about your bloating, be sure to consult an appropriate health-care professional.